glassbeadsoftware/snapmail-rsm/README.md

 # snapmail-rsm

-Holochain-rsm DNA for [SnapMail](https://github.com/glassbeadsoftware/snapmail-release) from [Glass Bead Software](http://www.glassbead.com/).
+Holochain DNA for [SnapMail](https://github.com/glassbeadsoftware/snapmail) from [Glass Bead Software](http://www.glassbead.com/).
-To download and use it, go to [snapmail-release](https://github.com/glassbeadsoftware/snapmail-release) repo.
+To download and use it, go to [snapmail](https://github.com/glassbeadsoftware/snapmail) repo.

-Native application for Windows, Linux and MacOS is available [here](https://github.com/glassbeadsoftware/snapmail-release/releases).
+Native application for Windows, Linux and MacOS is available [here](https://github.com/glassbeadsoftware/snapmail/releases).

 Some design documentation is available in the `/spec` folder.